RayyanAbzal/SaaS-Fashion-AI-App/README.md

 > **The dopamine-driven React Native fashion app for Gen Z students with short attention spans**

 StyleMate is a revolutionary fashion app designed specifically for college students who want instant outfit decisions, social validation, and addictive engagement patterns.
-Built with React Native, Expo, and Firebase, it delivers a TikTok-style experience for fashion discovery.
+Built with React Native, Expo, and Supabase, it delivers a TikTok-style experience for fashion discovery.

 ## ✨ **Key Features**